omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Faceted browse page with a list of events that happened on the National Mall.
 On the left side of the image is a list of options with checkboxes.](modulesfiles/FacetedBrowse_publicView-basic.png)

-In the example public view above, the title "Browse items" is used for the page's appearance in the navigation; "Filter by type" is the category name in the left-hand sidebar of the page.
-Facets in the category include "Class", "Template used", and "Collection".
-In these examples the Select used is "Multiple (list)", which results in checkboxes for each option, and the visible options are truncated at 4.
+In the example public view above:

+- the title "Browse items" is used for the page's appearance in the navigation.
+- "Filter by type" is the category name in the left-hand sidebar of the page.
+- Facets in the category include "Class", "Template used", and "Collection".
+- In these examples the Select used is "Multiple (list)", which results in checkboxes for each option, and the visible options are truncated at 4.

 ## Create Faceted Browse pages

 ![Site admin showing Faceted Browse startup page.](modulesfiles/FacetedBrowse_1.png)

-Once the Faceted Browse module is active, a tab for Faceted Browse will appear in the context menu for every site.
-Clicking on this tab will take you to a list of all of your Faceted Browse pages for that site.
+Once the Faceted Browse module is active, a link for Faceted Browse will appear in the context menu for every site.
+Clicking on this link will take you to a list of all of your Faceted Browse pages for that site.

 Site managers must create Faceted Browse pages before they can be added to the site's navigation.

-Create a new page by clicking the "Add a page" button.
+Create a new page by clicking the "Add new page" button.
 This takes you to a new page where you can add basic information for the page and start adding categories.

 ![Create page interface showing save page dropdown](modulesfiles/FacetedBrowse_AddPage.png)

-The **page title** is required and will display on browser tabs and be sent in the page metadata.
+The **page title** is required, and will display on browser tabs and be sent in the page metadata.
 You can set a separate label in the site navigation.
 Most themes will not display this title visibly on the page.
-When one category is in use, its title will show on the page; when two or more categories are set, the heading "Browse" will display above the category links in the sidebar (see [the screenshot below](#multiple-categories-on-one-page) for how this will appear).
+When a page only has one category, its title will show on the page; when two or more categories are set, the heading "Browse" will display above the category links in the sidebar (see [the screenshot below](#multiple-categories-on-one-page) for how this will appear).

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.
 This cannot be edited after page creation.

 Then, choose the **thumbnails** this Faceted Browse page will display.
 You can choose [square (cropped) thumbnails or medium (uncropped, original-ratio) thumbnails](../content/media.md#media-thumbnails) for items and item sets displayed in the table.
 Leaving this on "Default" will display whichever thumbnails are preferred by your site theme.

 Select "Save and...
-Stay on this page" to continue creating the faceted browse.
+Stay on this page" to continue creating the faceted browse categories.

 You can also save your edits and leave without working on categories and facets by selecting "Save and...
 Return to pages".

 ### Categories

 Once the page has been created, you must create a Category.
-This is where facets are created, and can also use filters to narrow down the pool of resources to browse with those facets.
+This is where facets are set up, and the filters used to narrow down the pool of resources for those facets.
 You can use multiple categories to provide different resource subsets for users to start their browsing, or just make one category and give your users the maximum pool of resources to browse through.

 For example, you may want to add a general "Browse items" page to your navigation, and provide within it a category for navigating only images, another category for navigating only events, and a final category that allows users to browse all items in the site, including images and events.
 Or you could create separate Faceted Browse pages to add to your navigation (one for each item class) and within each page provide categories to restrict the resources further by another value.